melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

-Te number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size).
+The number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size).
-Length composition data and mean length by year can be found in Figures
+Length composition data can be found in the following: Figure
-\@ref(fig:len-data-REC-PC) and \@ref(fig:mean-com-len-data-REC-PC) for the
+\@ref(fig:len-data-REC-PC) Figure Figure \@ref(fig:len-data-REC-PC-DIS) for
-recreational PC retained fleet,
-\@ref(fig:len-data-REC-PC-DIS) and \@ref(fig:mean-com-len-data-REC-PC-DIS)
-for the recreational discard PC fleet,
-\@ref(fig:len-data-REC-PR) and \@ref(fig:mean-com-len-data-REC-PR) for the
-recreational PR fleet, and
-\@ref(fig:len-data-DWV-ONBOARD) and \@ref(fig:mean-com-len-data-DWV-ONBOARD)
-for the Deb Wilson-Vandenberg CPFV onboard survey.
+the recreational PC retained and discard fleets, Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet , and Figure \ref{fig:len-data-DWV-ONBOARD} for the Deb Wilson-Vandenberg CPFV onboard survey.

 *Recreational age composition data*

 There are no recreational age composition data available for vermilion rockfish from state sampling programs.
-Otoliths are available from collaborative with Cal Poly to investigate the precision of back-calculating whole fish lenght from filleted fish in the CPFV fleet.
+Otoliths are available from collaborative with Cal Poly to investigate the precision of back-calculating whole fish length from filleted fish in the CPFV fleet.
 These otoliths were not aged for this assessment.

 *Recreational indices of abundance*

-There are several available datasets
+A number of indices of abundance were explore for the recreational fleet.
+These include the MRFSS era dockside survey of the PC fleet.
+This represents sampler-examined retained catch.
+There are three sources of data for onboard observer coverage of the CPFV fleet: Deb Wilson Vandenberg's onboard observer survey from 1987-1989 that focused efforts in central California (although ports in northern California were sampled), the CDFW and pre-CRFS and CRFS era survey from 1999-2019 that distributes sampling coverage based upon landings and covers the entire coast from, and the Cal Poly program from 2001-2019 vessels fishing out of SLO county ports.
+There are no onboard observer data available for 2020 due to COVID-19.
+All of these surveys represent retained catch in the vermilion assessment.
+Discard catch is available from onboard observer surveys, but was not included in indices.
+The STAT considered developing separate indices for discards, but sample sizes were not large enough to warrant modeling.

+An index representing the PR fleet from the primary intercept sampling sites was developed for 2004-2018.
+This index represents sampler-examined retained catch only.

+The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion may not be reported to the species level.

-## Fishery-Independent data
+## Fishery-Independent Data

 ### NWFSC West Coast Groundfish Bottom Trawl Survey